wjr83/Interactive-Lab-Hub/Smart-Trash-Can/Readme.md

 - Glue

-### Challenges  & Fall-back Plan
-- A single continuous servo vs. multiple 180-degree servos for opening and closing the bins

-#### Physical Prototype

 ## Verplank Diagram
 ![diagram](diagram.png)

 **Preliminary Brainstorming On How We Think Users Will Use The System:**
 > * Users may not always be fully aware of the uncertainties in the system.
 They might assume that the system's classifications are always accurate, especially if it doesn't provide clear feedback about its confidence level.